Macon Coliseum: History

 WWE also visits the Centreplex.
 On January 28, 1991, the company (then called the World Wrestling Federation or "WWF") held their 5th and final episode of The Main Event V, which aired nationally on NBC on February 1, 1991.
 The show featured the announcement that Hulk Hogan would face WWF Champion Sgt.
 Slaughter at WrestleMania VII for the title.
 The WWF also taped matches and segments for their syndicated shows, which featured the debut of Paul Bearer as the manager of The Undertaker.
 Their flagship weekly live television show, Monday Night Raw, aired live from the Centreplex on February 20, 1995, and featured the return of Sycho Sid to the WWF for the first time in almost 3 years.
 The following two episodes on February 27, 1995, and March 6, 1995, also featured taped matches from the Centreplex.
 As of 2017, WWE still holds house shows in the Centreplex about twice a year.

 Impact Wrestling (formerly known as Total Nonstop Action) also held a television taping for their weekly flagship show, Impact Wrestling, on October 27, 2011, at the Centreplex.
 The shows aired on Spike on November 3, 2011, and November 10, 2011.

+Donald Trump held a nationally televised campaign rally at the Centreplex on October 16, 2015 during his first United States Presidential campaign.

 The arena underwent major renovations in 1996 including the addition of the Edgar H. Wilson Convention Centre, which hosts conventions, trade shows and banquets.
 Three luxury suites were added in 2003 and the Centreplex's exterior redone, resulting in the addition of a giant "M" at the main entrance on the arena.

+Replacement

+In June 2025, the Macon–Bibb County Commission approved a contract with MFA Program Management to plan and oversee the construction of a new sports arena.
+Gary Wheat, president and CEO of Visit Macon, said the Macon Coliseum is an aging facility that lacks the seating and features to accommodate the type of events the city is looking to attract, and other Georgia cities have invested in new state-of-the-art venues, with Savannah opening Enmarket Arena in 2022, Athens opening the Akins Ford Arena in 2024, and the New Augusta Arena under construction at the site of the former James Brown Arena.
+The new arena is planned to built adjacent to the existing Macon Coliseum, with the existing arena continuing to operate while the new facility is under construction.
+The new arena is planned to be financed in part from a $450 million, ten-year special-purpose local-option sales tax.

-In fiction
+In film

-The Macon Coliseum was used to stand for La halle de glace Olympique in Albertville and the CC Amfi in Hamar in the film I, Tonya.
+The Macon Coliseum portrayed the Olympic Ice Hall in Albertville, France and the CC Amfi in Hamar, Norway in the film I, Tonya.